open-cloud/open-cloud.github.io.old/2_developer.md

 * **requested_interval**: The intervals at which this model is enacted.
-  For slow executing models, set this to a high value so that it does not interrupt every run of the Observer.
+  For slow executing models, set this to a high value so that it does not interrupt every run of the Synchronizer.

 * **fetch_pending**: The method that fetches the pending set of objects that have to be enacted.
 There is a default implementation that uses